Interpuce/PreviousAurorOS/docs/features/terminal.md

 # Using the terminal

 The AurorOS has build-in console mode and terminal.
-Here's how you can use them.
+This document contains information about them and tutorial how to use commands.

 ## Table of contents